akshatg20/deCAPTHCA-classification/README.md

 addition to this we have also been given reference images (see the subdirectory reference in the assignment archive) for all 24 characters in a standardized form with a white background.
 This is to simply give a handy reference on what unrotated images of characters look like if all color information is removed.

 Our task is to design an algorithm that can take a set of such 500 × 150 images and return the code present in that image.

+## Approach

+### Background Pixel Identification
+As, the background is lighter than the foreground, so, we took some pointers from this article1.
+So first of all we convert our image to HSV format using cv2.cvtColor(< BGR image >
+, cv2.COLOR_BGR2HSV ).
+So, for an input image *0.png* we have the image in HSV format as follows